Don’t Miss Out! Sign Up for the Moviefone Newsletter Today.

 Roswell starring Bill Brown has a Not Rated rating, a runtime of about 19 min, and a scheduled release date of July 1st, 1994.

-Want the short version of the plot?
+Need a quick rundown of the movie?
 Here's the plot: ""Bill Brown's Roswell [...] takes a fanciful look at the supposed crash of a flying saucer near Roswell, New Mexico in 1947. [...]
 Brown...seems to take the event seriously.
 He wonders what the craft was doing in Roswell of all places, speculating that it was piloted by a 'star boy...joyriding through the cosmos' who 'got lost and lost control.'
 But Brown also sees his subject playfully, as if through a child's eyes, [...]
 The fish-eye lens used for some landscape shots curves the horizon line, making the sky seem enclosed-- navigable, traversable.
 In the film's strongest image, Brown stands facing the camera with a sheaf of papers in hand, as an animated drawing of a spaceship scoots across the paper, suggesting a connection between UFO fantasies and the magical possibilities of cinema." -Fred Camper, Chicago Reader" .

 'Roswell' Release Dates